apolloliu/zcp/README.md

 		sudo pip install -r requirement.txt

-If the previous command fails, download and manually install the library on the host where you intend to run the ZCP:
+If the previous command fails, download and manually install the library on the host where you intend to run the ZCP.

+**Note:**
-**Note:** Since the purpose of this project is to be integrated with OpenStack and Zabbix it is assumed that apart from a running installation of these two, some knowledge of OpenStack has already been acquired.
+Since the purpose of this project is to be integrated with OpenStack and Zabbix it is assumed that apart from a running installation of these two, some knowledge of OpenStack has already been acquired.

 ##Usage
 Assuming that all the above requirements are met, the ZCP can be run with 3 simple steps: